Ryang20718/Safe-T/readme.md

 - Python predict generates a rating out of 1 based on it's prediction.

-- Face recognition to allow users to unlock/lock their vehicles.
+- Face recognition to allow users to unlock/lock their vehicles via bluetooth low energy.

 ### Setup
 - First export path to cred.json file